Best Low-Calorie Meal Kits 2026: Weight Loss Plans That Actually Work

 HelloFresh’s Calorie Smart plan caps meals at 600-650 calories per serving, which is slightly higher than Factor but still solidly in weight-loss territory.
 The difference: you’re cooking these yourself.
 20-30 minutes of active prep time.
 Pre-portioned ingredients arrive in a box with recipe cards that have actual photos of each step.
 If you like cooking but hate meal planning and grocery shopping, this works.

 The menu rotation is massive.
 100+ weekly recipes across all their plans, with Calorie Smart as one filter option.
 You can customize proteins (swap chicken for steak, beef for pork).
 Family-friendly portions available.
-The current promo is 50% off your first box plus 20% off for two months, plus they throw in a free knife and 10 free meals spread across future orders.
-That’s basically testing it for free.
-The January 2026 version added a personalized questionnaire during signup that tailors recommendations to your dietary goals.
+New-customer promos rotate regularly, so check the site for current offers.
+Signup includes a personalized questionnaire that tailors recommendations to your dietary goals.

 Pros: 100+ weekly recipes, customizable proteins, family-size options, detailed recipe cards with photos, strong intro discount, delivers to Hawaii and Alaska